DonyorM/weresync/README.rst

 Contributing and Bug Reports
 ============================

+First, take a look at our `contribution guidelines <https://github.com/DonyorM/weresync/blob/master/CONTRIBUTING.rst/>`_.

-To contribute simply clone this repository, make your changes, and submit a pull request.
+To contribute simply fork this repository, make your changes, and submit a pull request.
 Bugs can be reported on the `issue tracker <https://github.com/donyorm/weresync/issues/>`_

 Licensing